NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Discussion

-We find that the relative performance across different media types compares well with previous research on screw-based locomotion performance \cite{icra2023}, which suggested that shearing force and coefficient of friction are two main properties contributing to variance in performance across media.
+We find that the relative performance across different media types compares well with our previous research on screw-based locomotion performance \cite{icra2023}, which suggested that shearing force and coefficient of friction are two main properties contributing to variance in performance across media.
 In this work, the best performance was obtained in mud, which was compact enough to provide a high shearing force, while still allowing the blades to sink in smoothly and gain traction well.
 Big gravel and small gravel exhibit the next best performance, respectively.
 These media also provide a high shearing force and have a lower coefficient of friction compared to other media, although the granularity of the gravel leads to more sporadic, bumpy movement and energy lost to vertical instead of horizontal motion.
-Meanwhile we we were unable to produce significant propulsion in sand due to NASU pushing the material to the side rather than propelling with it.
-An example from our experiments is shown in Figure \ref{sandvsmud}.

-The most similar model which moves media in this fashion is Archimedes screws.
-Originally used to transport water to higher potential energy reservoirs.
-These designs involve an internal screw or auger with a pipe wall (tube) surrounding the mechanism.
-The mechanism works by constraining the motion of the fluid to a confined space that traverses up the tube.
-This control volume of material can be achieved in screw-based robots when there is an internal chamber and the material shears easily creating an outer wall of static material.

-Given the lack of an internal shell our NASU unit would not be able to replicate this ideal model.
-Figure \ref{sandvsmud} implies that sand is the most severely affected by the lack of an internal shell.
-It cannot constrain the motion of the media to propel itself forward efficiently.
-Pressure and a physical bearer were required to ensure the constrained volumetric motion of the sand.

-One other note of difference in the designs was the length of the blades.
-On the NASU the blades are short and plenty.
-Most of the screw shell designs have a single or few threads that travel a longer path around the screw.
-This means the media has a continuous force applied rather than short bursts of force applied in a discontinuous fashion.
-In future designs, it would be advantageous to either make a longer single unit or stack NASU units to create a more continuous helical pattern across the screw surface.
+Meanwhile, NASU was unable to produce significant propulsion in sand which is different from our previous results in screw-based locomotion \cite{icra2023}.
+This is likely due to two reasons.
+First, NASU lacks an internal shell that is found on conventional Archimedes screw propellers.
+The internal shell plays an important role in constraining the volume of material that is sheared by the screw blades so that the majority of the material is pushed along the axis of the screw.
+This effect is especially pronounced in softer media with lower shearing forces such as sand.
+Secondly, the NASU has shorter, straight blades as opposed to conventional helical blades, which would provide a more continuous shearing action.
+Figure \ref{sandvsmud} depicts the difference in the effectiveness of NASU in a compact media such as mud vs. a loose granular media such as sand.